highlight/highlight/internal-docs/rfcs/000-template.md

 > How will this change be rolled out and adopted across the team + codebase?
 Consider adding list showing sequencing of different deliverables.

-## Education

-> What work needs to be done to educate the team on this change?

 ## Tasks

 > Document any open action items to move this forward.